ecluse:ecluse-core

 data Rule Source #

 The closed, evaluation-agnostic vocabulary of built-in rules an operator selects and refines in config.
-Most built-in rules reason only over the PackageDetails an adapter already fetched; AllowIfRemediatesCve additionally consults the local advisory database through the boot-bound RuleDeps.
+Most built-in rules reason only over the PackageDetails an adapter already fetched; AllowIfRemediatesCve and DenyIfCve additionally consult the local advisory database through the boot-bound RuleDeps.

 This is data, not the engine's runtime representation: a small, inspectable, Eq/Show enum so config can parse, patch (override a rule's parameters), and name each rule.
 Ecluse.Core.Rules turns it into the engine's runtime PreparedRule (binding how it is evaluated) for evaluation.
 It carries no allow/deny "direction" -- whether a rule admits or blocks is simply what its evaluation returns.

 It is also the security boundary on what config can express: untrusted config only ever yields closed Rule data, never arbitrary computation.
-A rule whose evaluation performs IO (AllowIfRemediatesCve) is a plain constructor here that evalRule dispatches on; arbitrary evaluation closures are a code-layer capability, never reachable from config.
+A rule whose evaluation performs IO (AllowIfRemediatesCve, DenyIfCve) is a plain constructor here that evalRule dispatches on; arbitrary evaluation closures are a code-layer capability, never reachable from config.

 Constructors